Coral Reef Facts

 Coral is an invertebrate animal.
 They’re like jellyfish and are members of the Cnidaria family.

 Filter-feeding organisms like coral gather suspended particles like dissolved calcium from the water.
 Like a strainer, they separate food particles from the water.

-- HARD CORALS: By extracting calcium carbonate from oceans, this helps them develop its stony polyps building an exoskeleton.
+- HARD CORALS: Extracting calcium carbonate from oceans helps them develop their stony polyps building an exoskeleton.
 The hard shell helps them protect their soft bodies.